Building From Source

 1. Editable installation

 To further enable rapid development and iteration, we provide an editable installation.
 In an editable installation, the installed package is simply a symbolic link to your working copy of the XGBoost source code.
 So every changes you make to your source directory will be immediately visible to the Python interpreter.
-Here is how to install XGBoost as editable installation:
+To install XGBoost as editable installation, first build the shared library as previously described, then install the Python package:

 # Build shared library libxgboost.so